 A story on how we introduced our FOSS NSS

 So after a lot of discussions, a few students in our peer group planned to establish a FOSS community in our college.
 There were a lot of difficulties to start a new cell in our college.
-First of all, there should be a teaching staff to coordinate the cell and the collective effort of students from all departments are required.
+First of all, there should be a teaching staff to coordinate the cell and the collective effort of students from all departments is required.
 Thankfully we’ve got Asst.
-Prof Syam Sankar(🥰) as our staff coordinator and several students from other departments also to join our community 💪.
-And this collective made FOSS cell to initialise.
+Prof Syam Sankar(🥰) as our staff coordinator and several students from other departments also joined our community 💪.
+And this collective made the FOSS cell initialize.

 First Flight 🐥

 Bhadra and her friends painstakingly did all the wonderful decorations.
-Thanks to her for the venue ambience 🔥.
+Thanks to her for the venue ambiance 🔥.

 I also got to know about the usage of FOSS in students from departments like Mechanical, Civil etc. from Ma'am.
-Shortly after Praveenettan inaugurated the ceremony by lightening the lamp.
+Shortly after Praveenettan inaugurated the ceremony by lighting the lamp.

-After the inauguration, without stretching too much, Mr Praveen and Mrs Sruthi started much-awaited 'Privacy Yathra'.
+After the inauguration, without stretching too much, Mr. Praveen and Mrs. Sruthi started the much-awaited 'Privacy Yathra'.
 At the beginning of the session, I just thought that it was about privacy in the cyber world.
 But his talk was mainly on why we need federated social media and Free software.
 Sruthi Chandran explained four freedoms and gave an intro about Free Software.
-I was under the impression that the social media applications are in our control and our private data is safe and secure inside it.
+I was under the impression that social media applications are in our control and that our private data is safe and secure inside them.

 If I had the time to write all about what I heard, this page would go longer...